Soccer-Germany winger Sane to miss Japan game with knee injury | Sports-Games

 Soccer-Germany winger Sane to miss Japan game with knee injury

-Germany winger Leroy Sane has suffered a knee injury and will miss their World Cup Group E opener against Japan, the team said on Tuesday.
-The 26-year-old did not take part in their final training session in northern Qatar ahead of Wednesday's game in Doha and it was unclear how long he would be sidelined.
+Germany winger Leroy Sane has suffered a knee injury and will miss their World Cup Group E opener against Japan but coach Hansi Flick said he hoped the player could be fit for their second group match in five days time.
+The 26-year-old did not take part in their final training session in northern Qatar ahead of Wednesday's game in Doha and it was still unclear how long he would be sidelined.

+"It is extremely bitter to have to play without Leroy because with his qualities he is a player who can turn a game around by himself," Flick told a news conference on Tuesday.
+"Hopefully he can play on Sunday.
+The whole medical staff are working on it," he said.

-The Germans also play Spain on Nov.
-27 before wrapping up their group matches against Costa Rica on Dec.
+The Germans play Spain on Sunday before wrapping up their group matches against Costa Rica on Dec.
 1. Four-times champions Germany, who suffered a shock first-round exit at the 2018 World Cup, also had striker Niclas Fuellkrug out for a few days with the flu but he has since returned to training.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)